68th Grammy

 First Pass

 Another part of the package we had to include, was the animated background for the stage.
-After speaking with our art director, he determined that the movement doesn’t highlight the the main focus, which is the speaker.
-Two fix this, he suggested that we change the design to bring the eyes to the center of the stage.
+After speaking with our art director, he determined that the movement doesn’t highlight the main focus, which is the speaker.
+To fix this, he suggested that we change the design to bring the eyes to the center of the stage.

 Final pass animation by Hailey McMahon